stshryu/microservices_steebot/readme.md

 `toxic_ticket/` contains the `toxicticket` compose service profile.
 This is the endpoint that allows admins to assign tickets and ticket counts to users.

 `discord_wrapper/` contains the `discordwrapper` compose service profile.
 This is the main wrapper that translates commands from Discord and creates events/jobs in the relevant redis queues to be picked up by the various microservices.

+## Round Trip

+1. Discord server registers a command with prefix `!`.
+2. `discord_wrapper` server triggers a workflow that pushes a notification to the `toxicticketchannel`.
+3. `toxic_ticket` server triggers a workflow when an event is detected that performs some action (adding tickets, mini TT's, or PMA stickers) and records that to Mongo.
+4. `toxic_ticket` server pushes a notification to the `discordwrapperchannel` that contains a message to return to the originating server.
+5. `discord_wrapper` server triggers a workflow when an event is detected that takes the message from redis and pushes it to the Discord server the message originated from.

 ## Testing